titolins/conference-central/README.md

     the websafeKey).
 This endpoint may also be used to update the speaker entity. querySessions
+    Made in connection with task 3.
+In order to allow for scalability, DataStore was designed in a way that it's performance should only depend on the size of the result set and not on the size of all data stored in it.
+As such, DataStore will always use indexes to find matching data.
+This approach imposes a couple of constraints, which are: (i) an inequality filter may only be applied to one property; and (ii) a property with an inequality filter must be sorted first.
+    Thus, this method has been created to allow inequality filtering on many properties, besides not requiring any sorting to be applied on the query.
-    Made in connection with task 5.
-This method uses the formatAllFilters (based on the formatFilters method used in connection with the queryConference method provided) and the _doInequalityFilter to apply as many inequality filters as required by the user.
-We chose to filter the query objects in memory to surpass DataStore's limitation of inequality filtering on one property only.
+    This method uses the formatAllFilters (based on the formatFilters method used in connection with the queryConference method provided) and the _doInequalityFilter to format and apply, respectively, the requested filters.
+The filters must have the format described below.
 Example for filtering sessions that are not workshop sessions and with a startTime greater than 7pm below:
         {
             "filters":
             [